Bariatric Surgery Post-Op Diet

 - Powerade zero, Vitamin zero water, Crystal Light

 - Light or diluted (50/50) juices (apple, grape, cranberry)

 - Clear Liquid protein (New Whey Liquid Protein- Walmart, GNC, Rite Aid ex.
 Premier Protein Clear)

 - NO carbonated beverages

-Important: You do not weigh your fluids, you measure by volume.
-You can have as many fluids as your body wants.
-The minimum goal is 48 oz.
-To prevent dehydration:
+- Important: You can have as many clear fluids as your body needs.
+The minimum goal is 64 oz. to prevent dehydration after bariatric surgery.

 Goal is to Stay Hydrated and Consume Between 60 – 90 Grams of Protein

-This diet allows a broad range of liquids and protein supplements.
+This diet allows for a broad range of liquids and protein supplements.
 This will give your new stomach pouch and digestive system time to heal properly and allow you time to adjust to your new stomach pouch.
 A good rule of thumb for what is allowed on this diet is anything that has the consistency of what can easily be strained through a straw.
-Remember, however; at this stage, you should not be sipping anything through a straw!!!!
+Remember, however, at this stage, you should not be sipping anything through a straw!!!